MargoSolo/PhenoLag/README.md

 # PhenoLag

-**Measuring the phenotype-to-genotype lag in rare Mendelian disease — the years between a disease's first clinical description and the identification of its causal gene.**
+**Measuring the phenotype-to-genotype lag in rare Mendelian disease (the years between a disease's first clinical description and the identification of its causal gene).**

-PhenoLag pairs two dated events for each rare disease — the year of first clinical description and the year the causal gene was verified — and computes the gap between them across the whole rare-Mendelian-disease landscape.
+PhenoLag pairs two dated events for each rare disease (the year of first clinical description and the year the causal gene was verified) and computes the gap between them across the whole rare-Mendelian-disease landscape.
 Built for ESHG 2026 (poster P15.151.A).

 ---